CMS Adding 5th RAC: Medicaid Audits Expected to Increase

 So what does a 5th RAC for Medicare mean for Medicaid in North Carolina.
 First, many providers that accept Medicare also accept Medicaid.
 The two programs do have some commonality.
 Also, NC started out with one RAC.
 As the federal government increased the number of RACs, NC has slowly increased the number of RACs.
 We started with Public Consulting Group (PCG) in January 2012 and added HMS October 2012.
 Then, of course, we have The Carolina Centers for Medical Excellence (CCME), approved through an RFP, performing “Quality Improvement Strategy functions” on the behalf of DMA.

 Expected Future for NC Medicaid Providers?
 More and more and more and more audits.

 Remember the ant in the “Ant and the Grasshopper?”
 If not, here is the fable.

 Quick Synopsis: All summer long the grasshopper played while the ant dutifully collected food for the winter, while the grasshopper made fun of him.
 Once winter came, the grasshopper had no food, and the ants says, “You should have thought of winter then!”

 So, providers, be the ant!

-Posted on May 16, 2013, in CCME, CMS, DHHS, Division of Medical Assistance, Durable Medical Equipment, Health Care Providers and Services, HMS, Medicaid, Medicaid Audits, Medicare RAC, North Carolina, PCG, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, Division of Medical Assistance, Durable Medical Equipment, Health care provider, HMS, Medicaid, Medicaid Audits, PCG, Recovery Audit Contractor, Tentative Notice of Overpayment.
+Posted on May 16, 2013, in CCME, CMS, Division of Medical Assistance, Durable Medical Equipment, Health Care Providers and Services, HMS, Medicaid, Medicaid Audits, Medicare RAC, NC DHHS, North Carolina, RAC, RAC Audits, Reconsideration Reviews, Regulatory Audits, Tentative Notices of Overpayment and tagged Audit, Division of Medical Assistance, Durable Medical Equipment, Health care provider, HMS, Medicaid, Medicaid Audits, PCG, Recovery Audit Contractor, Tentative Notice of Overpayment.
 Bookmark the permalink.
 Leave a comment.